dartsidedev/twitter_intent/README.md

 in the `language` parameter.

 Twitter supports 30+ languages.
 For the full list visit [Twitter's supported languages](https://developer.twitter.com/en/docs/twitter-for-websites/supported-languages) document.

+This feature only works in web browsers.
+Overriding the mobile app's language is not possible.
+If you want to test the examples below, copy the link address and open it in an incognito window.

 #### Follow (Chinese)